wfzyx/pythonix/README.md

 **A**: Actually, isn't possible.
 All the kernel, user-space, and applications will be made in Python, but the bootloader and the lowest level will run over another future project in Clang with a implementation of PyPy with a JIT compiler, which makes the system viable.
+See [Pythonix Overview](docs/images/overview.png) for details.

 =====